zshn25/zshn25.github.io/_posts/2022-02-10-plato-republic.markdown

 <!-- %
 ### Is it better to act just, be just, or to be unjust?

+Machiavelli

+Plato says about justice in his answer to Glaucon in Book II of the Republic where…or Thrasymachus…where they both say it is more important, is it not more important to have the appearance of being just than the reality of it?
+The prince should appear all mercy, all faith, all honesty, all humanity and all religion.
+Nothing is more necessary to appear to have this last quality.

 Virtue is a kind of health, fine condition, and well-being of the soul, while vice is disease, shameful condition, and weakness.

 There are as many types of soul as there are of political constitution